tarunmaurya13/funnel-analysis-portfolio/README.md

 ## ✅ Recommendation

 **Ship a contextual welcome banner for youtube.com-referred sessions, with bot-traffic filtering as a prerequisite step** — so the live test isn't measuring against noisy, partially non-human traffic.
+The session-duration evidence makes this prerequisite a higher-confidence requirement, not just a hedge.

 Full RICE scoring and fix alternatives: [`docs/02-rice-prioritization.md`](docs/02-rice-prioritization.md)